Search String

 Lemmings can be nuked at any time.
 When the Nuke 'em icon is double-clicked a five-second countdown begins and the lemmings call out, "Oh, no!" and detonate en masse in a pixel-powered fireworks display that became famous in 1991.
 Nuking is used to trigger a level-restart in no-win fail-state scenarios.

-Blockers only stop blocking if they are nuked and builders only build bridges of twelve blocks.
-A builder that has laid down twelve blocks can be reassigned as builder again in order to lay down another twelve.
+Blockers only stop blocking if they are nuked or have the ground excavated beneath them, and builders only build bridges of twelve blocks in size.
+A builder that has laid down twelve blocks can be immediately reassigned as builder in order to keep building a bridge as long and as high as usages and level layouts allow.
+Bridges can also zig-zag upwards into the sky like the winding staircases of a tower.

-All lemmings but the blocker and bomber can be reassigned commands.
-One lemming can bash through a barrier, climb a cliff and then float down the other side, but a lemming can only be assigned one ability at a time (commands cannot be queued up).
+All lemmings but the blocker and bomber can be reassigned commands via point-and-click.
+One lemming can bash through a barrier, climb a cliff and then float down the other side via parasol, but a lemming can only be assigned one ability at a time (commands cannot be queued up).
 Lemmings that have completed their assignment will return to their default state of walking unless, of course, the completion of an assignment results in them falling to their doom or otherwise getting killed.

 Lemmings consists of 120 single-player levels and 20 two-player levels.
-In single-player mode each level in Lemmings is time-limited; that is, players must complete the level within a certain time-frame (e.g. five minutes).
+It takes about six hours to play through the 120 levels.
+Each single-player level in Lemmings is time-limited; that is, players must complete the level within a certain time-frame (e.g. five minutes).
 The number of different commands are often limited as are the usages of each command.
 For example, a level may only allow five blockers and five bombers; it is up to the player to utilize that command pool wisely in order to complete the level.

 On top of that, each level requires that a certain percentage of lemmings survive the level; that is, that a certain percentage of lemmings reach the exit safely.
 In addition, the rate of release of lemmings from the trapdoor varies from level to level.
 The rate of release can be increased or decreased on the fly via +/- icons, but cannot be reduced below a level's settings.